 In Estonia, digital and mobile signatures are not exactly novelty products.
 The first official digital signature based on the Estonian ID-card was given already in 2002.
 And it is still considered to be “cutting-edge” globally.
 But it has a huge downside — you must be Estonian citizen to use it.
 Or at least the e-resident of Estonia.

 Luckily there is the next best alternative to being Estonian available for everyone: .ID digital identity and the electronic signatures based on that. .ID digital identity is based on real person verification — the process that builds the bridge between the digital and real world.
-The digital identity is then secured in a way that only the person who created it can control it using .ID app.
+The digital identity is then secured in a way that only the person who created it can control it using .ID electronic signature app.

 While the identity verification services have been out there for a while, .ID is still one of the few products to combine two remarkable technologies — identity verification and advanced electronic signatures into one seamless product.

 Of course, we are just at the beginning of the road.
 That is also the starting point of my role here in Agrello.
 As the Head of Product and Business Development, my mission is to help our team to navigate the paths of building .ID products, discovering and mapping possible opportunities and helping to set the plans to move forward and keep the focus.

 The key challenge for .ID is to make the invisible visible.
 Counterintuitive as it may sound, but the strongest electronic signature is the invisible one.
 You won’t necessarily see a nice calligraphic representation of your initials or name anywhere in the signed document.